Chartres France Travel Guide

 Chartres is an historic city, and while progress is ongoing, some regions present accessibility challenges for travelers.

-Chartres Cathedral has accessible areas on its ground floor.
-However, the old quarter, with its narrow, uneven cobblestone streets and varying elevations, can be challenging.
+Chartres Cathedral has accessible regions on its ground floor.
+However, the old quarter, with its slender, uneven cobblestone streets and varying elevations, can be challenging.

-The main nave of Chartres Cathedral is generally accessible.
-The city bus system (Filibus) and the train station (Gare de Chartres) work to improve accessibility.
+The main nave of Chartres Cathedral is usually reachable.
+The local bus system (Filibus) and the train station (Gare de Chartres) work to improve accessibility.